NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/virtual_networks/VR-L2L3-RTdump.png)

-Below vSRX_3 is pinging vSRX_4.
+Below vSRX_3 pings vSRX_4.
 ARP table on vSRX_3 was cleared.
 We notice that vSRX_3 sends an ARP request for 10.0.0.4 and vRouter broadcast the request. vSRX_4 is answering back accordingly.
 Besides, on vif interface we can see the flag "L2" and "F" to flood.

 ![Screenshot](img/virtual_networks/VR-L2-ping.png)

-##### unknown IP@
+##### Unknown IP@

 _This is a corner case and most of the time the result of bad VNF implementation._